BIGJRA/BIGJRA.github.io/rejuv.md

 RU, head in for a *Glaceon Crest.* Exit, RRULU, pick up *Relic Copper*.
 D, R all the way, D for *Relic Copper.* Up Left Up for *Spooky Plate.*

 This is all we can do for now in the labyrinth!
-We’ll be back here not too long from now.
+We'll be back here not too long from now.

 That covers the quests and available content in the Badlands, for now.